AppliedEnergistics/Applied-Energistics-2/README.md

 6. Push to your fork `git push`
 7. Create a Pull-Request on GitHub

 If you are only doing single file pull requests, GitHub supports using a quick way without the need of cloning your fork.
+Also read up about [synching](https://help.github.com/articles/syncing-a-fork) if you plan to contribute on regular basis.

 ## Credits